 Even when solar production is at its highest, it provides limited benefit because solar's peak output does not coincide with customers' peak demand.
-As the chart to the right shows, solar output peaks at 1 p.m. while Central Hudson's load peaks at 6 p.m.
+As the chart to the right shows, solar output peaks at 1 p.m. while Central Hudson's load peaks at 7 p.m.
+Other resources must fill the gap.

 By contrast, natural gas generators are ready on demand to provide energy as needed, during times when renewable resources are unable to produce electricity.
 The electric generating sector has made significant progress toward reducing emissions and providing lower-carbon power in New York.
 Nuclear and hydro power are carbon-free sources that comprise 50 percent of the state's generating mix.
 In addition, New York has virtually eliminated coal and oil from its fleet of generators.
 Land-based wind has been developed extensively in the state, but only makes up about 3 percent of the generating load.
 All other renewables, including solar, account for approximately 2 percent.
 See Electric Energy Production graph, right.